sinetris/sinetris-website/content/topics/IAM/information-security/information-assurance.md

 title: Information Assurance
 date: '2025-03-17T10:43:09Z'
 description: |
   The practice of assuring information quality and managing risks related to the use, processing, storage, and transmission of information.
 tags:
   - Compliance
-  - GRC
   - Confidentiality
   - Integrity
   - Availability